 Glen Elgin distillery information

-The Glen Elgin distillery was built between 1898 and 1900 in Elgin, by a partnership of William Simpson (formerly manager at Glenfarclas) and James Carle (an agent of the Scotland Bank).
-While it was being constructed, the Pattison crisis shook up the whisky world, leading to a great amount of distilleries having to close or cut production.
-Ironically, distillery architect Charles Doig had predicted shortly before that Glen Elgin would be the last distillery to be built in the Speyside region for the next 50 years, which turned out to be right, as the next distillery would be Tormore in 1958.
+The Glen Elgin distillery was built between 1898 and 1900 in Elgin.
+It was a result of an undertaking by a partnership of William Simpson (formerly manager at Glenfarclas) and James Carle (an agent of the Scotland Bank).
+While it was being constructed, the Pattison crash shook up the whisky world.
+This in turn led to a great amount of distilleries having to close or cut production.
+Ironically, distillery architect Charles Doig had predicted that Glen Elgin would be the last distillery to be built in the Speyside region for the next 50 years.
+He turned out to be right, as the next distillery would be Tullibardine in 1949.

-Due to the crisis, the original plan for the distillery was abandoned, and the distillery ended up much smaller than originally intended.
-Further setbacks suffered by the founders was that the water source which they had hoped would yield high quality water turned out not to be reliable after all.
+Due to the crisis, the original plan for was abandoned, and the distillery ended up smaller than originally intended.
+Further setbacks suffered by the founders was the water source.
+They had hoped it would yield high quality water turned out not to be reliable after all.
 To make things worse, they also counted on being able to obtain access to the railway, but the permission for extending the railway to the distillery was denied by the Board of Trade.

 Within 6 months after starting production on May 1st 1900, the distillery closed and was subsequently sold to Glen Elgin-Glenlivet Distillery Co.
 Ltd. for 4,000 GBP in 1901.
 It was quickly sold on again in 1907 to a wine and spirit company from Glasgow; John J. Blanche & Company.
 Blanche died in 1929, leading to the distillery to be sold to Scottish Malt Distillers (SMD), who licensed the distillery to White Horse Distillers (Glen Elgin had been a key component of their White Horse Blends for years).